top of page

 2. Build Your Tech Stack: Tailor your technology and compliance controls to your exact specifications.

-3. Customisation: Design and structure your institution according to your business model and specific jurisdictions.
+3. Customization: Design and structure your institution according to your business model and specific jurisdictions.

 4. Alignment with Modern Platforms: It’s easier to integrate with Banking-as-a-Service (BaaS) solutions.